| CALL FOR SUBMISSIONS

 - Inspirational Art Direction Talks

 Continuing with our 'coffee table book' art direction sessions from last year we're looking for art directors who are willing to not only talk about the evolution of their game's style but to show us that evolution.
-Pull back the curtain and reveal the sketches, concepts, prototypes, and in-development shots/videos that led you to the final look of your product.
+Whether you're a AAA big budget developer or a small 2-person indie team, pull back the curtain and reveal the sketches, concepts, prototypes and in-development shots/videos that led you to the final look of your product.

 - TECHNIQUES and DEMOS!